 As a sponsor, one of the best ways to help your child is to build regular correspondence with them.
-This helps them improve their English reading and writing skills.
-It also helps inspire them to work hard in school because they know that their sponsor cares about them.
+This helps them improve their English reading and writing skills and it helps inspire them to work hard in school because they know that their sponsor cares about them.
 For many of the children, especially those living with guardians, having a person show that they really care about them is of deep emotional value.

 Our Sponsor Portal makes it very easy to communicate with your child.
 Here’s an overview of the process along with a video demonstration: